Adam Brody: Acting career

 After the end of The O.C.'s run, Brody turned to a full-time film career.
-In 2007, Brody appeared in supporting roles in the films Smiley Face and The Ten.
+In 2007, he appeared in supporting roles in the films Smiley Face and The Ten.
 In 2009, he starred in Boaz Yakin's drama Death in Love and in Diablo Cody's horror film Jennifer's Body.
 In 2010, he appeared in Kevin Smith's film Cop Out, and then in The Romantics.
-In July 2010, it was announced that Brody landed the role of Detective Hoss in Scream 4, released in April 2011.
-In 2011, Brody voiced Woodie in the MTV animated series Good Vibes.
-In the same year, Brody appeared in The Oranges.
+In July 2010, it was announced that he had worked play Deputy Ross Hoss in Scream 4, which was released in April 2011.
+In 2011, he voiced Woodie in the MTV animated series Good Vibes, and appeared in The Oranges.

-In January 2012, it was announced that Brody had joined the cast of Lovelace, a biopic about the late 1970s porn star Linda Lovelace, directed by Rob Epstein and Jeffrey Friedman.
+In January 2012, it was announced that Brody had joined the cast of Lovelace, a biopic about late 1970s porn star Linda Lovelace, directed by Rob Epstein and Jeffrey Friedman.
 Brody portrayed Harry Reems.
-Brody starred in Some Girl(s), which premiered at the 2013 SXSW Festival.
+He starred in Some Girl(s), which premiered at the 2013 SXSW Festival.
 He appeared in Life Partners (2014).
 In 2015, he appeared in Sleeping with Other People and starred as Billy Jones in Direct TV's sitcom Billy and Billie.

 In 2016, Brody starred in Sony Crackle's drama series StartUp.
-Brody played the older version of Jack Dylan Grazer's character in the superhero film Shazam and starred in the thriller Ready or Not, the latter directed by Matt Bettinelli-Olpin and Tyler Gillett for Fox Searchlight.
+He played the older version of Jack Dylan Grazer's character in the superhero film Shazam! and starred in the thriller Ready or Not, directed by Matt Bettinelli-Olpin and Tyler Gillett for Fox Searchlight.
 The films were released in April and August 2019, respectively, both to positive reviews.
 Brody has also appeared as Max Larssen in the eight-part drama Curfew, beginning in February 2019.
+In 2024, he co-starred in the first season of Netflix's Nobody Wants This as Rabbi Noah Roklov who starts dating Kristen Bell's character, Joanne, a shiksa.
+His performance earned him a nomination for the Golden Globe Award for Best Actor – Television Series Musical or Comedy and Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series.